troldal/OpenXLSX/README.md

   means that when requesting a certain worksheet from a workbook, the resulting worksheet is not returned as a pointer, but as an object that supports both copying and moving.
-* The distingction between interface objects and implementation objects are now gone, as it made it very difficult to manage changes.
+* The distinction between interface objects and implementation objects are now gone, as it made it very difficult to manage changes.
 It was an attempt to implement the pimpl idiom, but it wasn't very effective.
   In the future, I may try to implement pimpl again, but only if it can